 ALL ANIMALS will avoid coming to retrieve their babies if humans are around.
 Please watch for signs of mom without being too close or animals seeing you.

-WildCare does not accept adult deer, adult raccoons, or adult coyotes and while we offer advice, we do not remove nuisance wildlife.
+WildCare does not accept deer (adults or fawns), and while we can offer advice, we do not remove nuisance wildlife.

 Click on an image to go directly to the information on that mammal.

 Bats found indoors are most likely cave-dwelling bats.
 Do not try to catch a flying bat.
 If one is in your house, close off the room, partially open a window, and in the evening it should fly out.
 If you can not let it go through an open window or door, at least wait until it lands.
 Using a thick piece of paper, slide the paper under the bat as if gently “scraping” it off the wall.
 Do this while covering the bat with a shoe box.
 When the bat is in the box, put the paper on top as a lid.
 Remove paper in the evening and watch bat fly out.
 If the bat does not fly out or has trouble flying, call a rehabilitator.
 For reddish colored bats found outside, it’s probably a tree dwelling bat.
 Using a stick, gently touch the bat’s feet and it should cling to it.
 Place bat on the highest limb you can safely reach with a ladder.
 If the bat panics when you touch its feet, call a licensed rehabilitator.
 Never pick up a bat or any wild animal with bare hands.
 Please contact a licensed rehabilitator.